NahinAlam001/499B/README.md

 This script will:
 - Load and preprocess the data.
 - Train the SAM model.
-- Save the model checkpoint to `skin_model_ISIC_2017_checkpoint.pth`.
+- Save the model checkpoint to `skin_model_PH2_SAM_checkpoint.pth`.

 ## Evaluation

-The evaluation script evaluates the trained SAM model on the ISIC 2017 dataset and calculates various performance metrics.
+The evaluation script evaluates the trained SAM model on the PH2 dataset and calculates various performance metrics.

 1. Run the evaluation script:
     ```sh